 Winner: wood glue

 Wood glue is safe and does not generate flumes or harmful smoke.
 Most wood glues are made of PVA, which is a non-toxic material.
 You can use this in schools as well as in food items usage.
-It is said that the Glues such as epoxy resin must be used in adequately ventilated areas, but they are non-toxic because they emit toxic fumes when wet in open spaces.
+It is said that glue such as epoxy resin must be used in adequately ventilated areas, but they are non-toxic because they emit toxic fumes when wet in open spaces.

 Of course, Ensure that the wood glue is out of reach of children and stored in an airtight container for safety measures.
 You can not leave it in an open space.